janick/WT32-SqLn/README.md

 ## Programming

-Unlike other ESP32 development boards, you can't simply connect the WT32-SC01 Plus via its USB-C port and let the Arduino IDE do its magic.
-You have to either use the [custom programmer](https://www.aliexpress.us/item/3256804081022016.html) provided by WirelessTag, or use the USB-C port and (sometimes) explicitly put it in flashing mode.
-As the programmer wasn't included with the board I purchased and the explicitly-put-the-board-in-flashing-mode wasn't documented anywhere, it was a particularly frustrating step to figure out.

 If you bought the version that includes the programmer, see the "[Using the WT programmer](#using-the-wt-programmer)" section.

 If you have a momentary-closed button, see the "[Using the USB-C port](#using-the-usb-c-port)" section.